morecheesepls/odin_project_Calculator/project notes.md

 XRounds numbers greater than 4 digits (currently toFixed shows 4 decimal places no matter what)

-Pressing equals when num1 or num2 is empty causes an error message
+XPressing equals when num1 or num2 is empty causes an error message

-Snarky message is displayed when attempting to divide by 0
+XSnarky message is displayed when attempting to divide by 0

 Xmultiple periods are rejected